 Although CFD is used extensively to design gas turbine combustion systems, the majority of simulations use Reynolds-averaged (RANS) turbulence models.
 These model the overall influence of turbulence instead of predicting the motion of individual turbulent eddies.
 While this approach works well for understanding most fluid dynamics, it cannot reasonably predict an inherently transient phenomena such as the thermoacoustic behavior of a pre-mixed gas turbine combustor.

 Instead, Dr. Moëll and his colleagues adopted a more fundamental approach to simulating turbulence, using Simcenter™ STAR-CCM+™ software.
-Simcenter is a part of the Xcelerator portfolio, a comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+Simcenter is a part of the Siemens Xcelerator business platform of software, hardware and services.

 LES is a transient technique where the large scales of the turbulence are solved explicitly, and the small-scale motions are modeled.
 Whether a turbulent eddy is resolved or modeled depends on the local grid resolution, a consequence of which is that LES calculations require fine computational meshes and small timesteps.
 In comparison to the stationary RANS methods (which model rather than resolve turbulence), LES is computationally very expensive, and until recently, prohibitive at an industrial scale.

 “The barrier until recently has been down to computational cost: these are expensive calculations,” says Dr. Moëll.
 “Ten years ago, LES simulations were completely out of the question.
 It’s only in the last 2 to 5 years that these types of calculations have become feasible on an industrial scale.”